January 26, 2016

 Okay, so you’ve got kids.
 Schedules change, habits shift and sometimes you downright can’t get them to cooperate with you!
 We get it.
 But these next few points will help you get back to and staying on track:

-- Dedicate a time to putting the toys back to where they belong.
+- Dedicate time to put the toys back to where they belong.
 Whether it is before dinner or after a bedtime bath, it is important that your child understands that the toys are to go back to their “homes”.
 Make this a routine and something that “must” be done before they head off to bed.

 - Purging on a routine basis is key to keeping your home clutter-free.
 Run a monthly scan of your children’s toys.
 If a toy has been replaced with a newer more amusing item, it’s time to find it a better home!

 - Set a timer for cleaning up.
 It could be 5 minutes, 10 minutes, 15 minutes (or more).
 Whatever fits best for your family.
-Turn the timer on and tell your kids they have until the it goes off to put all their toys away.
+Turn the timer on and tell your kids they have until it goes off to put all their toys away.
 If they are a bit older, have them race against each other.
 Just the pure thought of a “winner” will get them racing to fill those bins up!